hanwenzhang123/fullstack-note/02-note/README.md

 - Components are like functions that return HTML elements that tells what should be rendered on the screen (via a render() function).
 - Components are core UI building blocks, reusable, you can use the component across different pages, components are independent.

+#### In React, everything is a component.
+- React as UI (user interface) library depends on components as an independent and reusable chunk of code that you can use anywhere in your application.

 #### What is JSX?
 - JSX stands for JavaScript XML, it allows us to write HTML in React, and it comes with the full power of JavaScript.
 - JSX makes it easier to write and add HTML in React, and easily create user interfaces for your web applications.
+- Old browers are not compatible with JSX and React uses babel to transpile the code into older JS syntax to work with the browser

 #### What is Virtual DOM?
 - Updating the virtual DOM is comparatively faster than updating the actual DOM (Real DOM manipulation is very expensive)